 To meet the needs of creating a skilled workforce in ageing, the internationally recognised Wicking Dementia Research and Education Centre has created the Bachelor of Ageing and Dementia Studies; a new undergraduate degree to explore the contemporary issues relating to ageing, aged care, and dementia in Australia, and to skill a workforce for now and into the future.
-This specialised, comprehensive, and evidence-based degree will help you to develop your analytical, critical, and translational skills through an interdisciplinary approach which draws upon the knowledge and expertise of our recognised scholars in fields including nursing, physiotherapy, psychology, and sociology, to prepare you to deepen and develop your skills in working with and for older adults.
+This specialised, comprehensive, and evidence-based degree will help you to develop your analytical, critical, and translational skills through an interdisciplinary approach which draws upon the knowledge of our experts who will guide you to deepen and develop your skills in working with and for older adults.

 |Duration:||Bachelor Degree – 24 units|